Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 #### Tseitin Algorithm

-The Tseitin algorithm converts a formula in propositional logic into a CNF formula.
+The Tseitin algorithm converts a propositional expression in Conjunctive Normal Form (CNF).

-In this case, the _Converter_ is in charge of converting the expression in CNF form, using the Tseitin transformation.
-It is implemented through a _case class_ that extends the **Converter** trait implementing the convert method.
 Following the functional approach, the implementation is hidden inside a private object.
 It contains the implementation of the three main algorithm phases.

 The idea behind the Tseitin transformation is to introduce new auxiliary variables for subformulas in the original formula.